mongodb/docs/source/administration/backups.rst

 ":option:`--dbpath <mongorestore --dbpath>`" option to specify the location to your MongoDB instance's database files.
-Consider using the ":option:`--journal <mongorestore --journal>`" option to ensure that :option:`mongod` records all operation in the journal.
+Consider using the ":option:`--journal <mongorestore --journal>`" option to ensure that :program:`mongod` records all operation in the journal.

 .. seealso:: ":doc:`/reference/mongodump`" and
              ":doc:`/reference/mongorestore`."